ssorj/quiver/impls/README.md

     host              string   The socket name
-    port              string   The socket port (or '-') path              string   A named source or target for a message, often a queue messages          integer  Number of messages to transfer body-size         integer  Length of generated message body credit-window     integer  Size of credit window to maintain transaction-size  integer  Size of transaction batches; 0 for no transactions durable           integer  1 if messages are durable; 0 if non-durable
+    port              string   The socket port (or '-') path              string   A named source or target for a message, often a queue duration          integer  Run time in seconds; 0 means no limit count             integer  Number of messages to transfer; 0 means no limit body-size         integer  Length of generated message body credit-window     integer  Size of credit window to maintain transaction-size  integer  Size of transaction batches; 0 means no transactions durable           integer  1 if messages are durable; 0 if non-durable

 If an implementation does not support a particular option, for